settylab/atac_metacell_utilities/README.md

 * average gene accessibility, weighted by FIMO scores

 ## Environment Setup
 In order to run this pipeline, certain python and R packages need to be installed.

+### Modules
-We will also rely on the `module load` system provide by SciComp.
+We also rely on some packages through `module load` system provide by SciComp.
+Specifically:

+1. `Anaconda3/2020.02`
+    * This is just to allow the use of `conda`, free to use whatever version you like
+2. `R/4.1.0-foss-2020b`
+    * This is the version of R used throughout the pipeline.
+If you wish to use a different R version / installation, modify the following rules:
+        * `renv_install`
+        * `renv_init_restore`
+        * `all_seqs`
+3. `MEME/5.1.1-foss-2019b-Perl-5.30.0-Python-3.7.4`
+    * This includes the `fimo` tool used to find MOTIFs.
+If you wish to use your own installation of the MEME Suite, modifcy the following rule:
+        * `fimo`

 Importantly, the `environment.yaml`/`requirements.txt` files include the `snakemake` package.